-Intravenous Adenoscan is indicated as an adjunct to thallium-201 myocardial perfusion scintigraphy in patients unable to exercise adequately.
+Intravenous Adenoscan (adenosine) injection is indicated as an adjunct to thallium-201 myocardial perfusion scintigraphy in patients unable to exercise adequately.

 IMPORTANT SAFETY INFORMATION

-Adenoscan is contraindicated in patients with second- or third-degree AV block, unless these patients have a functioning artificial pacemaker, sinus node disease, and known or suspected bronchoconstrictive or bronchospastic lung disease.
+Adenoscan is contraindicated in patients with second- or third-degree AV block (unless these patients have a functioning artificial pacemaker), sinus node disease, known or suspected bronchoconstrictive or bronchospastic lung disease and known hypersensitivity to the product.

 Fatal and nonfatal cardiac arrest, sustained ventricular tachycardia (requiring resuscitation), and myocardial infarction have occurred following Adenoscan infusion.
 Avoid use in patients with symptoms or signs of acute myocardial ischemia, for example, unstable angina or cardiovascular instability; these patients may be at greater risk of serious cardiovascular reactions to Adenoscan.
 Appropriate resuscitative measures should be available.